open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

 OVON events of this type are sent whenever a user or an assistant takes a dialog act.
 The value of the _dialogEvent_ dictionary key must contain a valid dialog event object as specified in [Interoperable Dialog Event Object Specification Version 1.0](https://docs.google.com/document/d/1ld0tbGhQEOcZ4toCi0R4AEIWlIET8PgF1b-xKhtwsm0/edit?userstoinvite=jim42%40larson-tech.com&sharingaction=manageaccess&role=writer#bookmark=id.mnvmxlp2vaay ).

-OVON events of this type are sent whenever a user or an assistant takes a dialog act.
-The value of the dialogEvent dictionary key must contain a valid dialog event object as specified in Interoperable Dialog Event Object Specification Version 1.0.
+The value of the dialogEvent key must contain a valid dialog event object as specified in Interoperable Dialog Event Object Specification Version 1.0.

-The following sections describe the features that are currently supported in the utterance dialog event.

-Additional keys and mime-types are permitted.
+dialogEvent objects must contain a 'text feature.
+Additional feature types and mime-types are permitted.
 Compliant OVON dialog agents do not need to respond to any unsupported keys in the dialog event..

-The following sections describe the _features_ that are currently supported in the _utterance_ dialog event.

-Additional keys and mime-types are permitted.
-Compliant OVON dialog agents do not need to respond to any unsupported keys in the dialog event.

-##### 1.10.1 Utterance Text Feature
+##### 1.10.1 dialogEvent Text Feature

-The _text_ feature is **mandatory** in all _utterance_ dialog events.
+The _text_ feature is **mandatory** in all dialog events.

 |parameter|Description|
 |-|-|